jfcherng-sublime/ST-AutoSetSyntax/docs/src/advanced-topics/how-plugin-works.md

 `SyntaxRuleCollection.test(...)` under certain circumstances.

-Before `SyntaxRuleCollection.test(...)` runs, `ViewSnapshot` takes a snapshot of the view and that snapshot will be used in this whole run to prevent from calling expansive APIs among syntax rules.
+Before `SyntaxRuleCollection.test(...)` runs, `ViewSnapshot` takes a snapshot of the view and that snapshot will be used in this whole run to prevent from calling expensive APIs among syntax rules.

 When `SyntaxRuleCollection.test(...)` runs, syntax rules in it are tested in the order as they are defined in settings.
 If there is a syntax rule matches, the test ends and